docsforadobe/illustrator-scripting-guide/docs/jsobjref/CharacterAttributes.md

 Specifies the properties of a character contained in a text frame.
 A `CharacterStyle` object associates these attributes with a specific text range through its `characterAttributes` property.

-#### NOTE
+!!! note
     Character attributes do not have default values, and are undefined until explicitly set.

 // todo: get the absolute path to characterAttributes.. `document.textFrames.textRef.textRange.characters[index].characterAttributes` ?